Assam Government Extends Support to Pahalgam Attack Victims' Families | Law-Order

 Assam Government Extends Support to Pahalgam Attack Victims' Families

-The Assam government has provided financial assistance to the families of Kaustabh Sudhir Ganobate and Eknath Jagdale, victims of the Pahalgam terror attack.
-Minister Chandra Mohan Patowary met the bereaved families in Pune, offering Rs 5 lakh each on behalf of the state and expressed condolences.
+The Assam government has provided financial assistance to the families of three Maharashtra victims of the Pahalgam terror attack.
+State minister Chandra Mohan Patowary met the families to offer Rs 5 lakh each.
+This initiative is part of broader support for all 26 families affected by the April attack.

 - Country: